manulari/rollingpointat/_pages_en/en-contemporary.md

 \-      is to be in contact with oneself and others in movement.

-\-      is (in many cases) a learning with one's mind and body, i.e. somatic learning.
+\-      is a learning with one's mind and body, i.e. somatic learning.

 \-      is an opportunity to be creative.